 Section 1.
-The Assembly shall represent the five six faculties of the university: the Faculty of Arts and Sciences (Arts & Sciences;) Computing, Data Sciences, and Physics; and the separate faculties of the schools of Business; Education; Law; and Coastal & Marine Sciences.
+The Assembly shall represent the five faculties of the university: the Faculty of Arts and Sciences (Arts & Sciences) and the separate faculties of the schools of Business, Education, Law, and Marine Science.

 Section 2.
 Constituencies.
-The five-six faculties shall be divided into seven-eight constituencies: Arts & Sciences departments shall be divided into Areas I, II, and III as defined in the Arts & Sciences Bylaws; the schools of Business; Education; Law; Computing, Data Sciences, and Physics; and Coastal & Marine Sciences shall each constitute one constituency.
+The five faculties shall be divided into seven constituencies: Arts & Sciences departments shall be divided into Areas I, II, and III as defined in the Arts & Sciences Bylaws; the schools of Business, Education, Law, and Marine Science shall each constitute one constituency.

 Section 3.
 Proportionality.
-The Assembly shall include twenty-two elected members representing seven_eight constituencies.
+The Assembly shall include twenty elected members representing seven constituencies.
 Each of the Arts & Sciences constituencies shall be assigned four seats; each of the other constituencies, two seats.